What is a task?

 Impeded: task with ongoing progress and unforeseen impediment that might affect delivery of the task.
 Impeded task is considered in progress, but might experience a delay in delivery.

-Waiting: task is blocked by external dependency (other task, stakeholder).
+Waiting: task is blocked by internal or external dependency (other task, stakeholder, resources, implicit and explicit needs within the team).
 Task will proceed as scheduled once external dependency is resolved.

 Blocked: task is blocked by a unforeseen blocker and cannot be worked on without interference from stakeholders, Team leader or other stakeholders.